-Pour boiling water directly on the weeds and destroy the unwanted growths in your garden.
+Pour boiling water directly onto the weeds and destroy the unwanted growths in your garden.
 Just be careful to only pour on the weeds and avoid contact with your actual plants.

 An affordable weed killer for you to try is vinegar.
 This environmentally safe product will help keep your weed problem to a minimum.

-If you are wanting something a little bit more aggressive, combine your vinegar with salt and dish soap and watch the weeds die before your eyes.
-Contact with other plants or the grass will result in them dying as well, so be consistent on where you are putting it down.
+If you want something a little bit more aggressive, combine your vinegar with salt and dish soap and watch the weeds die before your eyes.
+Contact with other plants or the grass will result in them dying as well, so be consistent about where you are putting it down.

 Cornmeal can be sprinkled all throughout your soil to keep crabgrass and dandelions from taking root in your yard or garden.

-The cornmeal gluten is a natural weed prevention substance that is free from all chemicals and will keep your garden free from pesky weed growths.
+The cornmeal gluten is a natural weed prevention substance that is free from all chemicals and will keep your garden free from pesky weed growth.